Meaning of Property Plant And Equipment (PP&E)?

 - The depreciation method can be considered based on the pattern in which the asset’s future economic benefits are expected.

 - The depreciation method shall be reviewed annually; has there been a significant change in the expected consumption pattern of future economic benefits; the depreciation pattern should be changed prospectively as a change in estimate.

 - Depreciation shall be recognized in profit or loss unless it is included in the carrying amount of another asset.

 The carrying amount of PP&E shall be derecognized on disposal; or when no future economic benefits are expected from its use or disposal.
 In such cases the asset is removed from the financial statement through some procedures.
 Derecognition may take place due to sale, exchanging it with any other similar but useful asset of simple abandonment.

-- In case of revaluation – the effective date of revaluation; whether an independent valuer is involved; for every revalued class of PP&E the carrying amount at which the asset would have been recorded under the cost model; and the revaluation gain, including changes in the same during the reporting periodReporting PeriodA reporting period is a month, quarter, or year during which an organization's financial statements are prepared for external use uniformly across a period of time in order for the general public and users to interpret and evaluate the financial statements. and any limitation on paying out the balance to shareholders.
+- In case of revaluation – the effective date of revaluation; whether an independent value is involved; for every revalued class of PP&E, the carrying amount at which the asset would have been recorded under the cost model and the revaluation gain, including changes in the same during the reporting periodReporting PeriodA reporting period is a month, quarter, or year during which an organization's financial statements are prepared for external use uniformly across a period of time in order for the general public and users to interpret and evaluate the financial statements. and any limitation on paying out the balance to shareholders.

 This article has been a guide to meaning of Property Plant and Equipment (PP & E).
 Here we explain its formula, examples, depreciation, and derecognition in detail.
 You may learn more about accounting from the following articles –